pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### text_line_add_word

-Test is called when creating text lines from words.
+The test is triggered when forming text lines from words.

 _keys and values:_
 - "[disable](#disable)" : false